twisted/towncrier/docs/tutorial.rst

    $ echo 'Fixed a thing!' > src/myproject/newsfragments/1234.bugfix
    $ towncrier create --content 'Can also be ``rst`` as well!'
 3456.doc.rst
-   # You can associate multiple ticket numbers with a news fragment by giving them the same contents.
+   # You can associate multiple issue numbers with a news fragment by giving them the same contents.
    $ towncrier create --content 'Can also be ``rst`` as well!'
 7890.doc.rst
    $ echo 'The final part is ignored, so set it to whatever you want.' > src/myproject/newsfragments/8765.removal.txt
    $ echo 'misc is special, and does not put the contents of the file in the newsfile.' > src/myproject/newsfragments/1.misc
    $ towncrier create --edit 2.misc.rst  # starts an editor
-   $ towncrier create -c "Orphan fragments have no ticket ID." +random.bugfix.rst
+   $ towncrier create -c "Orphan fragments have no issue ID." +random.bugfix.rst

-For orphan news fragments (those that don't need to be linked to any ticket ID or other identifier), start the file name with ``+``.
+For orphan news fragments (those that don't need to be linked to any issue ID or other identifier), start the file name with ``+``.
 The content will still be included in the release notes, at the end of the category corresponding to the file extension::

    $ echo 'Fixed an unreported thing!' > src/myproject/newsfragments/+anything.bugfix